tinacms/tina.io/content/guides/gatsby/adding-tina/next-steps.md

 This guide is intended as a jumping off point to get you started with Tina, but to make a fully-functional CMS there is a little more work to do.

+## Set up a backend to persist content changes

+Checkout the [Using a Git Backend](/guides/gatsby/using-git) guide to learn more.

 ## Add More Fields

 Our simplified example only exposes the title and post body to the Tina form.
 Take a look at our [fields](/docs/plugins/fields) documentation and try adding fields for the rest of the post data in the blog demo.